 Ruth promptly pulled out her little sewing machine and started “sewing”, too.
 We took the needle and thread out (and I made lame sewing safety jokes) but she was perfectly content “sewing” with me.

 And their skirts turned out super cute, with little “striped horsies” on them.
 I was excited that there was enough fabric for me to have one, too.
 Side note: I’m laughing in this picture because the girls were just not cooperating with me and it as either laugh or break down from pure exhaustion.

 My mom and dad left Tuesday evening – super sad.
 We are so thankful for all the ways they helped us the last two weeks: watching our girls, cutting up firewood, replacing our very broken and decrepit microwave… what gems!
 We snuck a quick photo in the restaurant parking lot.

 Ruth was a great little worker when the family stopped by my work this week…

 And Clara loved playing outside in the sunshine.
 Look how blonde her hair is!
-Also, please notice that super short chin might in the middle of her forehead.
+Also, please notice that super short chunk in the middle of her forehead.
 Does it look like a chunk of hair was cut off or like it is new hair just growing in?

-And as for Hudson, he is nearly in 6-month clothse already.
+And as for Hudson, he is nearly in 6-month clothes already.
 As you can see from his double chin, he is not in want for food.
-Not even in West Africa.
+Not even when we were in West Africa.